shanemcdo/transaction_tracker/README.md

 # Transaction Tracker

-This creates an excel file using the transactions from "Spending Tracker"
+This creates an

+###excel file using the transactions from "Spending Tracker"

 ## Input

-Looks for files in the `./in` folder.
-It is recommended to use symbolic links to point to the input file folder.

-### File Name
+### .env

-the input expects `Transactions Mmm 1, YYYY - Mmm ??, YYYY *.csv` format.

-e.g. `Transactions Jan 1, 2024 - Jan 31, 2024 (1).csv`
+This contains settings such as various directory paths, style counts, starting year, etc.

-### File Format
+### Transactions

+Looks for raw CSV data in the $RAW_TRANSACTION_DIR directory.
+The file name should match the $RAW_TRANSACTION_FILENAME_FORMAT.

 expects a csv file with 4 columns representing date, category, ammount, and note